 - University of the Sunshine Coast – Ochre Health Medical Centre Sippy Downs is situated alongside the campus and runs health clinics and various trials in partnership with the University.

 - Griffith University – our Sunshine Coast clinics partner with the University to take medical student placements.

 - University of Wollongong – we have a GP research and training agreement under which the University co-funded the development of our Grafton medical centre where we now host two of the University’s student interns on an ongoing basis.

 - University of Tasmania – we run a major GP intern training program in partnership with the University and the Tasmanian Health Service.
 This involves UTAS interns working in five of our rural medical centres across Tasmania for placements of 13 week’s duration.

 Ochre Health also works on projects with various independent clinical research organisations around Australia.
 One such group, Paratus Clinical, has facilities situated within our Bruce Medical Centre in Canberra.
-Ochre Health doctors have recently participated in Paratus Clinical studies and trials related to conditions including COVID-19, type 2 diabetes and influenza.
+Some of the doctors who engage Ochre Health have recently participated in Paratus Clinical studies and trials related to conditions including COVID-19, type 2 diabetes and influenza.

 In addition, we operate in a flexible and adaptable way, which sometimes means we do things first or we do things a bit differently from our competitors.
-We were the first private group in Australia engaged to manage the doctor roster of a public hospital, the first to link a medical centre to a hospital via a VPN, the first to collate diabetes data (HbA1c) for an entire community and the first to include salaries in our doctor recruitment advertising.
+We were the first private group in Australia engaged to support the roster of a public hospital, the first to link a medical centre to a hospital via a VPN, and the first to collate diabetes data (HbA1c) for an entire community.